 You know it: over time all of our body's repair systems deteriorate, our DNA and proteins accumulate damage, metabolism stumbles and cells stop doing their job.
 That's life, beauty.

-We're all on our way to the exit, but research on worms, flies, mice and monkeys show that going at this speed isn't inevitable.
-Diet and lifestyle changes (and, perhaps, upcoming anti-aging drugs) can curb decay and give us many more years of life, especially healthy life.
+We are all on our way to the exit, but research on worms, flies, mice and monkeys shows that going at this speed is not inevitable.
+Changes to diet and lifestyle (and, perhaps, upcoming anti-aging drugs) can put the brakes on decay and give us many more years of life, especially healthy life.

 Bring down inflammation

-Inflammation in the part of the brain called ventromedial hypothalamus, or VMH, appears to play a huge role in aging throughout the body.
-The VMH has a wide range of functions, including the control of appetite, body temperature and glucose metabolism: therefore, when it malfunctions, it affects everything else.
+Inflammation in the part of the brain called ventromedial hypothalamus, or VMH, appears to play a very important role in aging throughout the body.
+The VMH has a wide range of functions, including the control of appetite, body temperature and glucose metabolism: for this reason, when it functions poorly it affects everything else.

-Well, research on mice first led to the discovery of a protein in VMH cells, called boy, which acts like a brake pedal to reduce inflammation and slow the pace of aging.
+Well, research on mice first led to the discovery of a protein in VMH cells, called boy, which acts like a brake pedal to reduce inflammation and slow the rate of aging.

 In summary?
 High levels of the protein protect mice from thinning skin, bone loss, memory loss, even depression.
 Low levels accelerate aging.
-This could be because Menin is a "scaffold protein," regulating the activity of multiple enzymes and genes involved in inflammation and metabolism.
+This may be because Menin is a “scaffold protein,” which regulates the activity of multiple enzymes and genes involved in inflammation and metabolism.

 Beautiful prospects

-"We believe that the decline in Menin expression in the hypothalamus may be one of the drivers of aging," Leng says.
+“We believe that the decline of Menin expression in the hypothalamus may be one of the drivers of aging,” says Leng.

-Menin may be the key protein connecting the genetic, inflammatory and metabolic factors of aging.
-And it wouldn't be a simple brake: by favoring the production of a neurotransmitter called D-serine, Menin triggers a "virtuous spiral" that also accelerates cognitive recovery.
+Menin may be the key protein that connects the genetic, inflammatory and metabolic factors of aging.
+And it wouldn't be a simple brake: by promoting the production of a neurotransmitter called D-serine, Menin triggers a "virtuous spiral" which also accelerates cognitive recovery.

 The discovery of the physiological role of the Menin protein is an important turning point in line with these findings, and deserves undivided attention.